DeepHydro/Visual-HEIFLOW/README.md

-# Introduction to Visual HEIFLOW (VHF)
+#  Visual HEIFLOW (VHF)
 ## Description
-   VHF is a comprehensive graphical data processing for integrated surface water-groundwater modeling.
-Its distinctive features in comparison with existing systems include the following.
+   VHF is a comprehensive graphical modeling environment for integrated hydrological modeling.
+Currently, VHF is specially designed for an integrated ecological-hydrological model called HIEFLOW, but it can be easily extended to support other hydrological models.
--First, VHF uses a generic multivariable-space-time data cube model, which enables the system to efficiently handle large time-series datasets over a large spatial domain.
+   VHF Written by the HEIFLOW Team (see the CONTRIBUTORS file) at [School of Environmental Science & Technology](http://ese.sustc.edu.cn/en/), [Southern University of Science and Technology](http://www.sustc.edu.cn/en/).

--Second, VHF streamlines the
+## Features
-entire integrated modeling procedure, from data preparation at the very beginning to visualization and analysis of modeling results, in a uniform environment.
+-Streamlines the entire integrated modeling procedure, from data preparation at the very beginning to visualization and analysis of modeling results, in a uniform environment.
--Third, VHF allows updating the land use input at user-specified time points without manual interruption and therefore enables the model to directly simulate the hydrological effects of changing land use.
+-Provides complete access to the relational database, as well as mapping, and 3D visualization tools to support the model development process.
+It allow users to take advantage of all types of GIS data available for hydrologic modeling.
-## Current Features and Functionality
+-Uses a generic multivariable-space-time data cube model, which enables the system to efficiently handle large time-series datasets over a large spatial domain.
-- Visualizaiton of inputs/outputs
+-Allows updating the land use input at user-specified time points without manual interruption and therefore enables the model to directly simulate the hydrological effects of changing land use.

 ## Citing VHF
 If you use VHF in a publication, please cite the following paper that describes VHF: